 RBI Scholarship Program

-Major League Baseball Charities, Inc. recognizes the importance of encouraging academic excellence in addition to athletic skills.
-That's why, in 2007, Major League Baseball Charities, Inc. established the "RBI (Runs Batted In) for RBI (Reviving Baseball in Inner Cities) Scholarship Fund", to help provide financial assistance to youth who participate in the RBI program and wish to pursue post secondary education.
+Major League Baseball Urban Youth Foundation recognizes the importance of encouraging academic excellence in addition to athletic skills.
+That's why, in 2007, Major League Baseball established the "RBI (Runs Batted In) for RBI (Reviving Baseball in Inner Cities) Scholarship Fund," to help provide financial assistance to youth who participate in the RBI program and wish to pursue post-secondary education.

 Who is eligible for the scholarships?

 Scholarship recipients are required to comply with all academic and institutional rules, regulations and guidelines and to abide by all governing laws of their school.
 Recipients who do not attend, or who discontinue their program will forfeit their grant.
 Further, awards will not be deferred for any reason.

 What are the criteria for the awards?

 Scholarship recipients are selected on the basis of academic record, demonstrated leadership, participation in school, community activities and financial need as demonstrated through Pell Grant eligibility.

 Awards will be granted to a maximum of 12 recipients.